 #13.
 Reconcile Conflict

 Reconciliation, whenever there is any disagreement, is a step in the right direction for any marriage.
-Taking little conflicts, common in any union, too far is not advisable, but taking the lead to reconcile after a conflict is the key to succeed.
+Taking little conflicts, common in any union, too far is not advisable, but taking the lead to reconcile after a conflict is the key to success.
 Letting trivial incidents get in the way of a relationship is not conducive.

 Making the first move to find a solution to the problem and reconciling is the best avenue.
 You are family, and all families experience conflict and hurt every once in a while.
 Make it your daily goal to live in reconciliation with your partner, ensuring a marriage that will not be infested with issues that lead to burnout.